A Proof of the Cameron-Ku conjecture: Introduction

 Deza and Frankl conjectured that equality holds only for the 1-cosets of \(S_{n}\).
-This turned out to be much harder than expected; it was eventually proved by Cameron and Ku \cite{cameron}; Larose and Malvenuto \cite{larose} independently found a different proof.
-One may compare the situation to that for intersecting families of \(r\)-sets of \([n]\).
-We say a family \(\mathcal{A}\) of \(r\)-element subsets of \([n]\) is \textit{intersecting} if any two of its sets have nonempty intersection.
-The classical Erd\H{o}s-Ko-Rado Theorem states that for \(r < n/2\), the largest intersecting families of \(r\)-sets of \([n]\) are the `stars', i.e. the families of the form \(\{x \in [n]^{(r)}:\ i \in x\}\) for \(i \in [n]\).
+This turned out to be harder than expected; it was eventually proved independently by Cameron and Ku \cite{cameron} and Larose and Malvenuto \cite{larose}; Wang and Zhang \cite{wang} have recently given a shorter proof.